 The service allows artists to feature their work on a total of 150+ platforms, with the biggest networks being:

 - Google Play

-Aside from the obvious benefits of the reach of the company, Tunecore has some advantages compared to competitors like CDBaby.
-Essentially the bigger your following the better Tunecore is for you.
+Whether or not Tunecore is worth it is entirely dependent on where you are in your artistic career.
+Essentially the bigger your following is, the better Tunecore is for you.
 If you are only expecting to sell 5 tracks a month you’re probably better off going with a different distribution network, but if you’re frequently getting questions about where to find your tracks during outreach and shows it’s definitely worth looking into.

 If you’re not quite at that point, and you are having trouble selling merch and inspiring your fans to take action, I can’t suggest the book Six-Figure Musician enough.
 Tunecore really shines when you start to get established and this book is probably the best thing written to get you to that stage.
 It’s really eye opening, and you can really maximize the benefits of self publishing distribution services.

 The requirements for distributing a song to Tunecore are pretty straight forward.
 You only need to bring a few things to the table.
 Here’s a rundown of everything you’ll need:

 - An ISRC Number (Tunecore will provide you with one if you don’t have one)

 - A list of what digital stores you want Tunecore to release to

 This is a slightly different question.
 Here’s what you need in order for your release to be as successful as possible.
 After releasing a bunch of indie music over the years I’ve determined three things that really up the success of music being sent to a distribution platform.